edxu96/RexNet/docs/PhD/README.md

 * [bacher2011identifying](https://www.sciencedirect.com/science/article/pii/S0378778811000491) Identifying suitable models for the heat dynamics of buildings.
 * [birchler2007information](https://www.taylorfrancis.com/books/9780203946558) Information economics.
 How the market aggregates information is discussed in 5 chapters in part 2.
 All kinds of deviations of behaviors by later self are introduced briefly in chapter 17.
+* [blok2017introduction](https://www.taylorfrancis.com/books/9781315617213) Introduction to energy analysis.
+Figure `a` is the figure 0.1 in page xxv.
 * [brocas2009dynamic](https://link.springer.com/article/10.1007/s11238-009-9183-x) Dynamic inconsistency and choice.
 * [buchanan2011it](https://www.nature.com/articles/nphys2191) It's a (stylized) fact.
 * [connell2014benefits](https://www.sciencedirect.com/science/article/pii/S1364032114005504) Benefits and challenges of electrical demand response: A critical review.
 In section, the necessity of continuous demand response is disucssed.
 * [foucault2013market](https://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780199936243.001.0001/acprof-9780199936243) Market liquidity: theory, evidence, and policy.
 How real-world markets work is introduced at the beginning of chapter 1.
 Make- and Take- decisions in LOB markets are discussed in chapter 6.
+* [franklin1997it](https://link.springer.com/chapter/10.1007/BFb0013570) Is it an agent, or just a program: a taxonomy for autonomous agents.
+* [garnier2015balancing](https://link.springer.com/article/10.1007/s12667-015-0143-y) Balancing forecast errors in continuous-trade intraday markets
 * [heath1994modeling](https://www.tandfonline.com/doi/abs/10.1080/07408179408966604) Modeling the evolution of demand forecasts with application to safety stock analysis in production/distribution systems.
+* [hougaard2009introduction](https://link.springer.com/book/10.1007/978-3-642-01828-2) An introduction to allocation rules.
 * [iori2012agent](https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199844371.001.0001/oxfordhb-9780199844371-e-43) Agent-based modelling for financial markets.
 Section 4-2 is about heterogeneous agents with market mediated interactions.
+* [jacome2019power](https://www.pnas.org/content/116/33/16308) Power quality and modern energy for all.
+The operation of power grids in less-developed areas is different from that in developed countries, because the systems are not resilient enough for lack of responsive generators, large-scale connections, regulations, etc.
+* [kirschen2003demand](https://ieeexplore.ieee.org/document/1198281) Demand-side view of electricity markets.
+Price spikes in electricity markets are discussed in section 2.
 * [kirschen2018fundamentals](https://www.wiley.com/en-us/Fundamentals+of+Power+System+Economics%2C+2nd+Edition-p-9781119213253) Fundamentals of power system economics.
 Issues associated with retailers are discussed in section 4-3, and those with centralized tradings are in section 3-3-3.
 Why and how centralized system operators in incumbent electricity markets maintain safety within trading units are discussed in chapter 6.
 However, system operators are expected to be eliminated in this project.
 * [lebaron2001builder](https://www.tandfonline.com/doi/abs/10.1088/1469-7688/1/2/307) A builder’s guide to agent-based financial markets.
 "It is not really a survey, but a kind of view from the trenches in terms of building artificial markets."
 * [madsen2005standardizing](https://journals.sagepub.com/doi/abs/10.1260/030952405776234599) Standardizing the performance evaluation of short-term wind power prediction models.
 * [maloney2003complexity](https://www.sciencedirect.com/science/article/pii/S092911990200055X) The complexity of price discovery in an efficient market: the stock market reaction to the Challenger crash.
 An empirical event study on how the new knowledge and its associated equilibrium price is discovered.
+* [monahan2004dynamic](https://pubsonline.informs.org/doi/abs/10.1287/msom.1030.0026) The dynamic pricing problem from a newsvendor’s perspective.
+There is only one chance to procure stocks, and "the randomness in demand is price independent and multiplicative in nature, and the parameter b denotes the price elasticity of demand."
 * [nahmias2011perishable](https://www.springer.com/gp/book/9781441979988) Perishable inventory systems.
 * [page2008generalised](https://www.sciencedirect.com/science/article/pii/S037877880700031X) A generalised stochastic model for the simulation of occupant presence.
 * [parag2016electricity](https://www.nature.com/articles/nenergy201632) Electricity market design for the prosumer era